wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_admin_logsRemoveCache.md

 ---
-title: eth:admin_logsRemoveCache \[WebSocket\] {disallowed}
+title: eth:admin_logsRemoveCache  {disallowed} - Ethereum
-description: Removes cache files for the specified range of blocks.
+description: Example code for the eth:admin_logsRemoveCache  {disallowed} ws method. Сomplete guide on how to use eth:admin_logsRemoveCache  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters